Cressensia/Cressensia/README.md

 <br/>
 <hr/>

-- 🥳 I'm currently I am currently developing a 3D Developer Portfolio using React and Three.js to showcase my skills and projects.
+🥳 I'm currently building a 3D Developer Portfolio with React and Three.js to highlight my skills and projects.
+In addition, I work as a Network Systems Engineer, where I develop tools and automate processes to optimize network management.
 - 📩 Reach me via Instagram: @iamcressensia